Zhen Lian

 Abstract: We propose a theory of gig economies in which workers participate in a shared labor pool utilized by multiple firms.
 Since firms share the same pool of workers, they face a trade-off in setting pay rates; high pay rates are necessary to maintain a large worker pool and thus reduce the likelihood of lost demand, but they also lower a firm’s profit margin.
 We prove that larger firms pay more than smaller firms in the resulting pay equilibrium.
 These diseconomies of scale are strong too; firms smaller than a critical size pay the minimal rate possible (the workers’ reservation wage), while all firms larger than the critical size earn the same total profit regardless of size.
 This scale disadvantage in labor costs contradicts the conventional wisdom that gig companies enjoy strong network effects and suggests that small firms have significant incentives to join an existing gig economy, implying gig markets are highly contestable.
 Yet we also show that the formation of a gig economy requires the existence of a large firm, in the sense that an equilibrium without any firms participating only exists when no single firm has enough demand to form a gig economy on its own.
 The findings are consistent with stylized facts about the evolution of gig markets such as ride sharing.

-2. Consumer Status Signaling, Wealth Inequality and Non-deceptive Counterfeits.
+4. Consumer Status Signaling, Wealth Inequality, and the Dupe Economy.
 Joint work with Li Chen and Shiqing Yao.
-Under revision.
+Under review at at Production and Operations Management.

 Awards